MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 > [!TIP]
 > The planning system relies on how your organisation uses locations.
 For more information, see [Planning With or Without Locations](production-planning-with-without-locations.md).

-## Planning with Manual Transfer Orders
+## <a name="planning-with-manual-transfer-orders" />Planning with Manual Transfer Orders

 As you can see from the **Replenishment System** field on a SKU card, the planning system can be set up to create transfer orders to balance supply and demand across locations.